When do kittens open their eyes?

 Melanin, the pigment that colours skin, eyes, and hair, needs to be fully deposited into the iris and exposed to ultraviolet light to develop the adult colour.
 During the first weeks of a kitten’s life, its melanin production increases, triggering eye colour change.

 Kitten eyes normally begin changing to their adult colour during week 5 or 6, and the process is usually completed by 3-4 months of age, though some cat breeds (such as the Siamese and Himalayan) maintain blue eyes into adulthood.

 What should you feed an orphaned kitten?

 You can purchase Kitten Milk Replacer formulas at veterinary offices and pet supply stores.
-If you find a kitten in the evening when stores aren’t open, make a batch of emergency kitten milk replacer.
 Feeding a chilled kitten can cause it to die, so if you find an orphan, warm it against your skin or on a hot water bottle wrapped in a towel before feeding.